 Division of Oral and Maxillofacial Surgery and Anesthesiology

-The Division of Oral and Maxillofacial Surgery and Anesthesiology is a fully-accredited 4-year program that offers training in all aspects of the specialty.
-It is designed to provide extensive experience in ambulatory and inpatient oral and maxillofacial surgery and anesthesia, deepen comprehensive knowledge of associated medical and general surgical concepts and principles, and develop skills in research scholarship and understanding of new knowledge.
-The program is housed in the College of Dentistry; however, residents are fully credentialed by the college, Ohio State, and Nationwide Children’s Hospitals.
+The Division of Oral and Maxillofacial Surgery and Anesthesiology hosts a fully-accredited 4-year program in Oral and Maxillofacial Surgery that offers training in all aspects of the specialty.
+It is designed to provide extensive experience in ambulatory and inpatient oral and maxillofacial surgery, deepen comprehensive knowledge of associated medical and general surgical concepts and principles, and develop skills in research scholarship and understanding of new knowledge.
+The program is housed in the College of Dentistry; however, residents are fully credentialed by the College, The Ohio State University Wexner Medical Center, and Nationwide Children’s Hospitals.
 The program offers heavy experience in the full scope of major hospital maxillofacial procedures as well as outpatient clinical surgery.

 A diverse full-time faculty devotes a large percent of its effort to the residency program, as do surgeons from private practice who participate regularly in the educational process.
 This mix of full- and part-time attendings provides the resident with a variety of role models and different treatment approaches for any given clinical situation.